-Ms. Shannon O'Shields, Director of Student Financial Services Nutwood East Wing, Suite 100, ext.
+Shannon O'Shields, Director of Student Financial Services Nutwood East Wing, Suite 100, ext.
 2202, Email: studentaccounts@hiu.edu

 All student financial arrangements must be completed prior to the beginning of the academic period, and/or before moving into the residence halls.
-Payments and payment plans are established utilizing a Fee Schedule that must be turned in to the office of Student Accounts.
-Each student is assigned a Student Accounts Counselor for assistance in financial matters related to educational costs.
+Payments and payment plans are established utilizing the student portal.
 Students are expected to maintain financial responsibility within the University and community.
-Transcripts will not be released until all fines and bills are paid, nor will students be allowed to register for subsequent terms.
-Graduating seniors must have their bill paid in full or have financial arrangements in place prior to May 1st of their graduating year in order to be cleared to participate in the graduation ceremony or to receive their diploma.
+Failure to meet payments due to the University by credit enrollment end date will result in being removed from class, dormitory, and cafeteria privileges.
+Students will not be allowed to register for subsequent terms until all fines and balances due are paid.
+Graduating seniors must have their bill paid in full or have financial arrangements in place prior to May 1st of their graduating year to receive their diploma.
 A student's meal plan may be voided when a deferred payment is past due.
-A student having financial difficulty is encouraged to visit the Student Accounts Department.
+A student having financial difficulty is encouraged to visit the Student Financial Services Department.